signalfx/integrations/lib-java/README.md

 ### DESCRIPTION

-This <a target="_blank" href="https://github.com/signalfx/signalfx-java">repository</a> contains libraries for instrumenting Java applications and reporting metrics to SignalFx, using Codahale Metrics.
+This <a target="_blank" href="https://github.com/signalfx/signalfx-java">repository</a> contains libraries for instrumenting Java applications and reporting metrics to Splunk Infrastructure Monitoring, using Codahale Metrics.

-You can also use the module `signalfx-java` to send metrics directly to SignalFx using protocol buffers, without using Codahale or Yammer metrics.
+You can also use the module `signalfx-java` to send metrics directly to Splunk Infrastructure Monitoring using protocol buffers, without using Codahale or Yammer metrics.

 For more information regarding installation, usage, and examples see https://github.com/signalfx/signalfx-java